AY2425S1-DSA4262-gene-ius/Genomics-Project/README.md

 >
 > **👋 Hello Student Evaluators!**
 >
 > Welcome!
 We understand our README may be lengthy.
-If you’re short on time (or patience), you can simply run the commands below in sequence within your initialised Research Catalyst instance to execute the prediction script and generate the output file directly.
+If you’re short on time (or patience), you can simply run the commands below in sequence to execute the prediction script and generate the output file directly.
 >
 > </p>
 >
-> Just make sure your `EBSVolumeSize` is at least `100` and `InstanceType` is at least `t3.medium`.
+> If you're using the AWS instance, just make sure your `EBSVolumeSize` is at least `100` and `InstanceType` is at least `t3.medium`.
+Also, please SSH in your terminal.
+Stay away from the terminal in Research Gateway, you cannot copy and paste there...
 >
+> If you're running locally, make sure you have **Python version 3.9 or later**.
+>
 > The output file will then be generated in `predictions/sample_data_predictions.csv`

 ## Student Evaluation TLDR

+### If you're using AWS Instance, set up Python 3.9:

 ```bash
 # Install Python 3.9 (Run this command alone, and press `y` when indicated)